marcelopalermo/MultilabelBiomarkers/README.md

-1) Run the following R program,
+1) Run the following R program:

 - Qual_Tese_1_MGH_pre_existing.R - Calculates ANOVA for the COVID-19-positive patients based on Age, BMI and Pre-existing diseases